jensen/another-binary-converter/README.md

 1.  ~~User can enter up to 8 binary digits in one input field~~
 2.  ~~User must be notified if anything other than a 0 or 1 was entered~~
-3. User can toggle swithes to input an 8 digit binary number
+3. User can toggle switches to input an 8 digit binary number
 4. User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was ~~entered~~ selected

 I wanted to do something with a more specific user experience.
 The switches only allow for `0` or `1` which means no notification is necessary.